qnxor/macoh/README.md

 The movie download may take a while depending on your connection.
 The other tools are much smaller.

+**Compatibility:** Tested on a fresh Mavericks 10.9.2 but should work on most recent Mac OSX versions.
+Please [report](https://github.com/qnxor/macoh/issues) if not.

-***Note*** that this is not meant to stress the CPU to unrealistic levels (like the Prime95 tool) but it is still above what even demanding tasks will achieve.
+**Note:** This tool is not meant to stress the CPU to unrealistic levels (like, for intstance, Prime95) but it is still above what even demanding tasks will achieve.
+It does not yet stress test the GPU; that's planned for later.

+**Disclaimer:** As per the usual nitty gritty, I cannot be held responsible if your spouse leaves you as a result of running this tool, or worse: if your Mac gets damaged.
+Most likely you'll be just fine though.

 ## Usage